Define Capability Needs

 Activities Covered Under a User Agreement

-The User Agreement identifies the types of activities that require user engagement and sets clear expectation of decision-making authorities, which may include regular user input and feedback on:
+The UA identifies the types of activities that require user engagement and sets clear expectation of decision-making authorities, which may include regular user input and feedback on:

 - End user testing and validation – identify who is involved in demonstrations and testing, as well as how demonstrations and user testing will be accomplished (test plan, test environment) prior to deployment and rollout of the software.

-- Deployment and rollout decisions – The User Agreement should specify what sites will receive new features/capabilities and the sequencing of rollout locations.
-It should also document the decision-making authorities for ‘go/no-go’ decisions.
+- Deployment and rollout decisions – specify who has authority to make rollout decisions, what sites will receive new features/capabilities, sequencing of rollout locations, and the decision-making authorities for ‘go/no-go’ decisions.

-- Human System Interface Assessment (HSI) Assessment – The HSI Assessment is the formal reporting mechanism to ensure usability and operational suitability issues are managed and/or mitigated as software matures.
+- Human System Interface Assessment (HSI) Assessment – the formal reporting mechanism to ensure usability and operational suitability issues are managed and/or mitigated as software matures.
 It also codifies how user testing was accomplished, how the program ensured optimum user experiences, and reports out on any outstanding user performance risks that should/could be mitigated in future software releases/upgrades/etc.